gdt050579/AppCUI-rs/docs/chapter-2/screen.md

 # Character attributes

 Sometimes, you might want to use a character with a specific color and attributes.
 For example, you might want to use a bolded character with a red color on a yellow background.
-This is in particular useful when building a theme where you just select the attributes and colors and then apply them to the characters.
+This is particularly useful when building a theme where you select the attributes and colors and then apply them to the characters.
 AppCUI provides a specific structure called `CharAttribute` that allows you to define colors and attributes for a character.
 To create a `CharAttribute` you can use the following methods: